irworkshop/accountability_datacleaning/R_campfin/oh/contribs/docs/oh_contribs_diary.md

 > saved.
 The end result will be a `.csv` file that you can open in
 > Microsoft Excel or some other database application.

-We can download all the contribution files by reading the FTP website itself and scraping each of the “Download” links in the table.
+We can download all the Expenditure files by reading the FTP website itself and scraping each of the “Download” links in the table.
 This process needs to be repeated for candidates, PACs, and parties.